airyhq/airy/docs/docs/getting-started/installation/aws.md

 ## Enable HTTPS

-This section explains all the steps needed to configure HTTPS on your `Airy Core` instance.
+This section guides you through the necessary steps to configure HTTPS on your `Airy Core` instance.

-Create a self-signing certificate (skip step if you already have your existing https certificate).
+Create a self-signing certificate (skip step if you already have an existing HTTPS certificate).
 The certificates will be created in your `~/.airy/certs` directory, using the OpenSSL utility.

 ```sh